Cheapest Car Loans: Car Loan Cost Comparison

 OCBC offers the most affordable car loans in Singapore for new cars, charging just 2.28% p.a. on loans for new vehicles.
 Like other lenders, OCBC covers up to 70% of your car’s price and is available for 1-7 years.
 However, OCBC also offers quick, one-minute approvals and the ability to get approved for the loan before or after you decide on the car.

 The early settlement fee is 1% of the outstanding loan amount and 20% on interest rebate.
 Read Our Full Review

 Renewing your vehicle's COE (Certificate of Entitlement) can be costly, and comparing COE loan rates can be difficult as bank's don't always publish their rates online.
 With Motorist, individuals can find affordable COE renewal loans based on their PQP and loan preferences.

-Motorist also guarantees that they will find the lowest interest rate available—if you find a better rate they will give you S$50.
+Motorist also guarantees that they will find the lowest interest rate in Singapore available—if you find a better rate they will give you S$50.
 Not only that, Motorist arranges a pre-COE inspection for free.

 - Complimentary Pre-COE Inspection: To ensure your car is suitable for COE renewal, the Motorist will arrange for a complimentary Pre-COE inspection at their partnered workshops